SkeltonThatcher/aws-vpc-peering-terraform/README.md

 # README #

-Terraform scripts to create three peered AWS VPCs.
+Terraform scripts for AWS to create three peered VPCs.

 This TF plan will create three VPCs, each with the following resources: